-Students will meet for three hours a week with a tutor to explore the situation for the purpose of learning content, developing thinking and decision making skills, and identifying learning needs.
-Students will do research independently then work to apply the knowledge to the situation when the group reconvenes.
+Students will meet in a seminar setting for three hours a week with an instructor to explore case studies for the purpose of learning content, developing thinking and decision making skills, and identifying learning needs.
+A portion of class time will be devoted to addressing content specifically related to research and decision making.
+During the remainder of class time students will apply knowledge and a variety of decision making models to the case study.
+Application of knowledge includes but is not limited to the course concepts, independent research brought to the group by students and material presented in class by the instructor.
 It is an expectation that students have previously acquired skills that will promote effective group functioning therefore emphasis will be on developing skill in the systematic inquiry process for the purpose of decision making.